kenahoo/RHadoop-Wiki/Getting-data-in-and-out.md

-Thanks Damien for the examples and Koert for conversations on the subject
+(Thanks Damien for the examples and Koert for conversations on the subject)

+Internally rmr uses JSON-ish representation (see below) internally in v1.0 and the R native serde in v1.1 (We just cut a branch for the release candidate as of this writing).
+The goal is to make you forget about representation issues.
+But what happens at the boundary of the system, when you need to get non-rmr data in and out of it?
+Of course `rmr` has to be able to read and write a variety of formats to be of any use.
+This is what is available and how to extend it.

 1. JSON-ish.
 It is actually JSON\tJSON\n so that streaming can tell key and value.
 Your data may not be in this form, but almost any language has decent JSON libraries.
+Default in v1.0, still available in v1.1. and for the foreseeable future.
 2. CSV added support in version 1.1.
-We just cut a branch for the release candidate.
+A variety of actual formats modeled after `read.table`
 4. Raw: for english text. key is null and value is a string, one per line
-5. Write your own parser in R: mapreduce(<other args here>, textinputformat = mycrazyformat) mycrazyformat = function(line) <parsing work here> keyval(k,v) that is it gets a line of text, parses it and returns a keyval pair, which goes straight into the mapper
+5. Write your own parser in R: `mycustomformat = function(line) <parsing work here> keyval(k,v);
+mapreduce(<other args here>, textinputformat = mycustomformat)`
+that is, it gets a line of text, parses it and returns a keyval pair, which goes straight into the mapper
 6. Write a class that reads java key-value and outputs a line of text, then parse that in R as in the above points.
 The default is TextInputFormat and there is also a SequenceFileAsTextInputFormat.
 You specifiy that in the inputformat option to mapreduce

 R data types natively work without additional effort (for matrices it is true from v1.1)